MohamedOsama1996/weather-app/README.md

 A Weather app that a user can use to get the weather of the current day and the next days based on the city .

-### project Features
+### Project Features
-1- I can search for city .
+1- I can search for city .\
-2- I can see weather of today and the next 5 days .
+2- I can see weather of today and the next 5 days .\
-3- I can see the date and location of the weather .
+3- I can see the date and location of the weather .\
-4-I can see according to image for each type of weather .
+4-I can see according to image for each type of weather .\
-5- I can see the min and max degree each day .
+5- I can see the min and max degree each day .\
-6- I can see wind status and wind direction .
+6- I can see wind status and wind direction .\
-7- I can see humidity percentage .
+7- I can see humidity percentage .\
-8- I can see visibility indicator .
+8- I can see visibility indicator .\
 9- I can see air pressure number .

+### Project Refrence
+www.devchallenges.io